 Makhane ki kheer

 - 2.5 tbsp desiccated coconut You can use fresh coconut also

-- 2 tbsp chopped dry fruits I have used almonds, cashew nuts, and raisins
+- 2 tbsp chopped nuts almonds, cashew nuts, and raisins

 - Dry roast the fox nuts till they turn crunchy.
 It will take around 5 minutes.
 Keep around a cup of fox nuts aside and roughly crush the remaining.